 The Math Activity Center supports every child with Practice, Re-teach, and Challenge resources for each lesson.

 Customize instruction with the Personal Math Trainer® Powered by Knewton™, an online personalized learning and assessment system with real-time reporting and adaptive practice.

 The instruction keeps students constantly moving forward while providing teachers with explicit support.
 Learn more about Dr. Fuson’s approach through the samplers below.

-Students understand the concepts behind the math and build connections between concrete, pictorial, and abstract relationships.
+Students develop an understanding of the concepts behind the math and build connections between concrete, pictorial, and abstract relationships.

 Teachers use the program’s extensive, lesson-by-lesson support to supplement and deepen their own mathematical understanding.

-Math Talk classrooms are lively, collaborative environments where children share their ideas and solutions and listen respectfully to the ideas of their classmates.
+Math Talk classrooms create lively, collaborative environments where children share their ideas and solutions and listen respectfully to the ideas of their classmates.

-Students learn to effectively communicate their mathematical understanding both verbally and in writing.
+Students learn to effectively communicate their mathematical understanding verbally and in writing.